Raging Waves Waterpark: Photos and Tips for the Yorkville Water Park

 Parking

-Parking is $10 ($5 online) and you have the option of paying $20 for preferred parking.
-If you get to the park when it opens at 10am, there’s no need to pay extra.
-We usually arrive a few minutes before opening and find a close spot.
+Parking is $20 and you have the option of paying $30 for preferred parking.
+If you get to the park when it opens at 10:00am, there’s no need to pay extra.
+We arrived a few minutes before opening and found a close spot with ease.
 Maybe if you arrive in the middle of the day and have really little ones it would be worth it, but otherwise I would say skip paying for this extra.

 Lockers